Apply for your licence

 To apply as a company, one of the company’s officers should complete the application form.
-Open the application form here [PDF, 605 KB].
+Open the company licence application form [PDF, 200 KB].

 You pay a one-off application fee when you apply for a licence.
 You also pay annual levies.
 You can pay by credit card (we accept Visa or MasterCard) or internet banking.
 You’ll be prompted to pay your fee and levies as part of your application.

 There are a number of steps before we can approve your application.